chapel-lang/chapel/doc/release/platforms/infiniband.rst

 See Also
 ++++++++

-For more information on these and other available GASNet options other options, including configuring to launch through MPI, please refer to GASNet's official `InfiniBand conduit documentation
+For more information on these and other available GASNet options, including configuring to launch through MPI, please refer to GASNet's official `InfiniBand conduit documentation
 <http://gasnet.lbl.gov/dist/ibv-conduit/README>`_, which can also be found
 in ``$CHPL_HOME/third-party/gasnet/gasnet-src/ibv-conduit/README``.